 I have to say it was delicious.

-But uh What did you do for the Keystone XL pipeline?
+What did you do for the Keystone XL pipeline?

-But yeah, we were building the we were building the Keystone Pipeline, and uh on inauguration day, what's the first thing Joe Biden does?
+And on inauguration day, what's the first thing Joe Biden does?

-He sends an executive order canceling the Keystone Pipeline.
+He sends an executive order canceling the Keystone pipeline.

 That night he's dancing at his inaugural ball, and we had to lay off 700 hardworking men and women.

-And these are great family supporting jobs with great health care and great benefits.
+And these are great family-supporting jobs with great health care and great benefits.

 What was the average pay?

-Uh well, our average laborer pay at Michaels Corporation is $97,000.
+Well, our average laborer pay at Michael's Corporation is $97,000.

 The pipeline guys probably make even a little bit more than that.

-It's a great, great, great industry to get into for any young young men or women that are listening right now.
+It's a great, great, great industry to get into for any young men or women that are listening right now.

-You don't have to go to a four-year college and get out with hundreds of thousands of tuition debt and uh little job prospects if you've got a degree in Eastern European literature.
+You don't have to go to a four-year college and get out with hundreds of thousands of tuition debt and little job prospects if you've got a degree in Eastern European literature.

-Go work in the trades.
+Go work in the trade.

 You can support your family, no tuition debt, and have a very happy, successful life.

-So it's a m it that's a pretty amazing story.
+That's a pretty amazing story.

-Now I want to ask you one more question about this Keystone XL pipeline.
+Now, I want to ask you one more question about this Keystone XL pipeline.

 When did you project it was going to be finished?